mlabs-haskell/hydra-auction/docs/limitations.md

 * Querying different L2 protocol parameters is not supported.
-  Now we just ignoring that and relying on delegate server knowing L2 protocol-parameters used by L2, cuz they are always the same and saved in repo.
+  Now we just ignoring that and relying on delegate server knowing L2 protocol-parameters used by L2, because they are always the same and saved in repo.
-  This should work well, cuz our topology presumes same operator for Delegate server and Hydra node.
+  This should work well, because our topology presumes same operator for Delegate server and Hydra node.
   Issue on that: https://github.com/input-output-hk/hydra/issues/735
 * Hydra Head can only host one auction and cannot be reused.